danascheider/jasmine-node-jquery-matchers/README.md

 a: You don't need to.
 But the code is probably smaller than this README, so you should really take a look at it and check if it would help you by yourself.

-q: Can I send you a pull request removing the CoffeeScript dependency?

-a: No!
-Really?
-I can't believe you asked me this!
-I really HATE JavaScript, as they hurt my eyes.
-And although CoffeeScript is not able to support require/import statements as it needs to compile to JavaScript, at least it is still the best alternative to JavaScript that I'm aware about...